-The general consensus is that your sourdough starter is at its peak 2-4 hours after feeding but we’ve tested our sourdough starter at the 6-8 hour mark and it still floats.
+The general consensus is that your sourdough starter is at its peak 2-4 hours after feeding but that depends on how warm it is where you are.
+We’ve tested our sourdough starter at the 6-8 hour mark and it still floats.

 If your sourdough starter is floating, then it’s time to get baking.
 In the next section, we’ll walk through all the steps necessary to make basil sourdough bread.

 This basil sourdough bread recipe is based on our basic sourdough bread recipe.
 This plain bread sourdough loaf is flavored with a basil paste made from fresh basil, Italian seasoning, and garlic.

 Begin with forming the dough for the basil sourdough bread by adding 407 grams of bread flour, 225 grams of water, and 50 grams of sourdough starter.
 Mix everything together until it forms a loose dough.

 Cover the dough with a damp tea towel and let it rest for the first proof.
 We prefer to start this process in the evening and let the dough ferment for about 12 hours and come back to it in the morning.

 Make The Basil Paste

 After the first rise, you can make the basil paste.
 Feel free to use a food processor for this part.
 We used our mortar and pestle because we wanted a finer consistency.
 Add your fresh basil leaves into a food processor along with the garlic olive oil.
 Blend everything until it becomes a paste.

 Add your favorite Italian seasoning, we used our absolute favorite: Badia complete seasoning.
 Seriously, get a container of this stuff if you can get your hands on it.